-Growth Kinetics of HS-5 Cells
+Growth kinetics of HS-5 cells

 Growth kinetics of HS-5 cells on TCP culture were per normal growth in vitro with a steady exponential increase during the first 16 days of culture before reaching a plateau when cells are space-inhibited for further expansion.
 The calculated average population doubling time was 2.86 days and the total harvested cell number was 4.5×10^7 cells (Table I).
 Growth kinetics of HS-5 cells in HFBR cannot be readily characterized however, under the same culture volume provided in the ECS (15 mL), final cell harvest in the HFBR system achieved a significantly higher total cell number with a minimum harvest of 4.4×10^8 cells.
-Initial seeding density in the HFBR is also significantly higher $(1.0 \times 10^8 \text{ vs. } 1.5 \times 10^6 \text{ in TCP})$.
-This is due to the high surface area to volume ratio (2,100 cm2 in a 15 mL reactor) compared to conventional TCP which enables HFBR to support large cell number expansion.
+Initial seeding density in the HFBR is also significantly higher (1.0×10^8 versus 1.5×10^6 in TCP).
+This is due to the high surface area to volume ratio (2100 cm^2 in a 15 mL reactor) compared to conventional TCP which enables HFBR to support large cell number expansion.
 However, a complete harvest was not readily achievable due to the high packing density of cells and fibers.
 Use of collagenase improved cell dissociation but we believe that some cells remain trapped between fibers.
-Besides achieving a large cell harvest, good cell viability (>95%) was accomplished at the end of 28-day culture.
+Besides achieving a large cell harvest, good cell viability (> 95%) was accomplished at the end of 28 day culture.

-Glucose Consumption
+Glucose consumption

-No significant changes in glucose levels of the TCP culture was observed during the first 2 days but an exponential decrease began after day 2 and a final concentration plateau was reached on Day 10.
-The final glucose concentration maintained in TCP culture was 0.95 ± 0.08 mg/mL (Fig. 3A).
-In the HFBR, a more gradual decrease in glucose levels was achieved and reached steady state in 4 days (Fig. 3A).
-The final concentration at bioprocess stability was 1.5 ± 0.3 mg/mL (from day 4 to 20).
-In comparison, average physiological blood glucose level is around 1 g/L glucose and typical cell culture formulations contain glucose of 1 g/L up to 10 g/L. Average total cell glucose consumption in TCP culture was 45 mg/day while those in the HFBR was

-640 ± 220 mg/day.
-Daily glucose consumption in our HFBR system is considered to be under "good" conditions of a healthy cell culture per manufacturer's recommendation (<1,000 mg/day).
-The focus on bioprocess monitoring should be emphasized to ensure a healthy cell culture in the bioreactor (Lim et al., 2007) as high glucose consumption induces high lactate production; the exposure to high amounts of lactate has been reported to inhibit cell growth (Strand et al., 1984).
-The advantage of perfusion in the HFBR system allows one to tune process operations in line with the needs to the culture and ensures an overall superior bioprocess stability than flask cultures (von Woedtke et al., 2002).
+No significant changes in glucose levels of the TCP culture was observed during the first two days but an exponential decrease began after day 2 and a final concentration plateau was reached on day 10.
+The final glucose concentration maintained in TCP culture was 0.95 ± 0.08 mg/ml (Figure 3A).
+In the HFBR, a more gradual decrease in glucose levels was achieved and reached steady state in 4 days (Figure 3A).
+The final concentration at bioprocess stability was 1.5 ± 0.3 mg/ml (from day 4 to 20).
+In comparison, average physiological blood glucose level is around 1 g/L glucose and typical cell culture formulations contain glucose of 1 g/L up to 10 g/L. Average glucose consumption in TCP culture was 45 mg/day while those in the HFBR was 640 ± 220 mg/day.
+Daily glucose consumption in our HFBR system is considered to be under "good" conditions of a healthy cell culture per manufacturer's recommendation (< 1000 mg/day).
+The focus on bioprocess monitoring should be emphasized to ensure a healthy cell culture in the bioreactor (Lim et al. 2007) as high glucose consumption induces high lactate production; the exposure to high amounts of lactate has been reported to inhibit cell growth (Strand et al. 1984).
+The advantage of perfusion in the HFBR system allows one to tune process operations in line with the needs to the culture and ensures an overall superior bioprocesss stability than flask cultures (von Woedtke et al. 2002).

-Protein Concentrations
+Protein production